hazalsigic/prework-study-guide/README.md

 ## Description

-This webpage swas created to help bootcamp students to organise their notes.
+This webpage was created to help bootcamp students to organise their notes.

 ## Installation